kubernetes-sigs/external-dns/docs/tutorials/infoblox.md

         image: registry.k8s.io/external-dns/external-dns:v0.13.1
         args:
         - --source=service
         - --domain-filter=example.com             # (optional) limit to only example.com domains.
         - --provider=infoblox
-        - --infoblox-grid-host=${GRID_HOST} # (required) IP of the Infoblox Grid host.
+        - --infoblox-grid-host=${GRID_HOST}       # (required) domain name or IP of the Infoblox Grid host.
         - --infoblox-wapi-port=443                # (optional) Infoblox WAPI port.
 The default is "443".
         - --infoblox-wapi-version=2.3.1           # (optional) Infoblox WAPI version.
 The default is "2.3.1"
         - --infoblox-ssl-verify                   # (optional) Use --no-infoblox-ssl-verify to skip server certificate verification.
         - --infoblox-create-ptr                   # (optional) Use --infoblox-create-ptr to create a ptr entry in addition to an entry.
+        - --infoblox-grid-host-ro=${GRID_HOST_RO} # (required for a separate read-only endpoint) domain name or IP of the Infoblox Grid host.
+        - --infoblox-wapi-port-ro=443             # (optional, for a separate read-only endpoint) Infoblox WAPI port.
+The default is "443".
+        - --infoblox-ssl-verify-ro                # (optional, for a separate read-only endpoint) Use --no-infoblox-ssl-verify-ro to skip server certificate verification.
         env:
         - name: EXTERNAL_DNS_INFOBLOX_HTTP_POOL_CONNECTIONS
           value: "10" # (optional) Infoblox WAPI request connection pool size.
 The default is "10".